 Two Years Ago – Coq au Vin au Printemps

 Five Years Ago– Quinoa with Sweet Potato & Spinach

 Seven Years Ago– Bananas Foster

 Nine Years Ago – Lavender Infused White Chocolate Crème

 Or Click Here! for a complete list of and links to all the recipes on this blog!

-How will you celebrate Easter?
+How will you celebrate Easter this year?
 Feel free to share!